 Below are my recommended mobile applications for editing and capturing images on your mobile device;

 Adobe Lightroom CC – in my eyes is the number 1 editing software/application you could ever need for both PC and smartphones.

 The mobile version of Lightroom can be used for free with some features being disabled.
-You can pay £4.99/month for premium which unlocks all features or if you are a user of both the PC and mobile version you can purchase a monthly adobe creative cloud plan for £9.99/month where all you images will be synced to the cloud and can be accessible on all of your devices.
+You can pay £4.99/month for premium which unlocks all features or if you are a user of both the PC and mobile version you can purchase a monthly Adobe creative cloud plan for £9.99/month where all your images will be synced to the cloud and can be accessed on all of your devices.